ProjectEvergreen/greenwood/www/pages/guides/theme-packs.md

 ## Creating a Theme Pack

-Introduced as a concept in the [Context Plugin docs](/plugins/context/), a theme pack is what Greenwood uses to refer to a plugin that aims to provide a set of reusable templates, pages and more to a user (think of [**CSS Zen Garden**](http://www.csszengarden.com/)).
+Introduced as a concept in the [Context Plugin docs](/plugins/context/), a theme pack is what Greenwood uses to refer to a plugin that aims to provide a set of reusable layouts, pages and more to a user (think of [**CSS Zen Garden**](http://www.csszengarden.com/)).
 A good example (and the one this guide is based on) is [**greenwood-starter-presentation**](https://github.com/thescientist13/greenwood-starter-presentation), which provides the starting point for creating a [slide deck entirely from markdown](https://github.com/thescientist13/knowing-your-tco), using Greenwood!

 ![greenwood-starter-presentation](/assets/greenwood-starter-presentation.png)